 What is the Assumption/Supposition Method?

 The assumption/supposition method, also known as the supposition method, involves strategically assuming values or conditions to simplify a problem.
 Unlike guess and check, which depend on trial and error, this method relies on logical deductions and problem-solving strategies to ease the solution process.
+The assumption method can be a highly efficient method compared to guess and check, especially since it provides targeted and strategic solution attempts via logical reasoning.

 When to use Assumption/Supposition Method?